NayNayRen/summit-massage/README.md

-This website was created for a fake massage company called Summit Massage.
+This website was created for a ficticious massage company.

-It was my first use of smooth scrolling and page locations for the navigation of each section.
+The idea came from a friend who is a licensed massage therapist and owned her massage company.

-I personally like the color scheme and tone of this project.
+The stack used is HTML, CSS and some vanilla JavaScript.

-Thank you for stopping by. :-)
+Thank you for stopping by.